 A splint may be placed along the joint of the hand where the dislocation occurred.
 Physical therapy will likely be recommended to ensure the hand heals and functions properly.
 The length of the recovery varies from patient to patient based depending on the extent of the injury and whether or not surgery was performed.
 It can take several weeks for the hand to properly heal.
 Your doctor will provide you with a list of instructions to help you through the recovery process.

 As I’m a patient of Dr. Das it is my pleasure to say his professionalism and concern given were very comforting.
 He is very well educated and knowledgeable in his field of expertise.
 I’ve recommended him to other friends and family.

 The cost of dislocations/ligament injuries surgery will depend on several factors.
 The price can be affected by body type, type of technique performed, surgical complications, and even allergies.
 Find out more by scheduling a consultation.

 Schedule a Consultation

-If you think you have sustained a dislocation or ligament injury of the fingers, hand, or wrist, please contact The Hand & Plastic Surgery Center of Katy at 832-232-HAND (4263) to be evaluated by Dr. Das or Dr. Stephenson.
+If you think you have sustained a dislocation or ligament injury of the fingers, hand, or wrist, please contact The Hand & Plastic Surgery Center of Katy at 832-232-HAND (4263) to be evaluated by Dr. Das.
 They can properly evaluate the injury and determine the best treatment options for you.